Rayen-Michael/Lavaboy0192/README.md

 - 👋 Hi, I’m @Lavaboy0192
-- 👀 I’m interested in Javascript, java, android apps.
+- 👀 I’m interested in Java
-- 🌱 I’m currently learning javascript

 <!---
 Lavaboy0192/Lavaboy0192 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.